KBMaglalang/golf-now/README.md

 # GolfNow - WIP

-An ecommerce website for golf related products.
-Using NextJS react framework, Stripe for payment, PRISMA for ORM to Postgresql database, Sanity for content management system, and NextAuth for user authentication.
+An e-commerce website for golf related products.
+Using NextJS react framework, Stripe for payment, PRISMA for ORM to Postgresql database, Sanity for content management system, NextAuth for user authentication, and Material UI css framework.
+NodeMailer with Mailtrap used for testing and confirming passwordless email login.

 # Dependencies